FrancescAlted/caterva/docs/sphinx/getting-started/description.rst

 In this way, Caterva can read blocks individually (and also in parallel) instead of chunks.

-These partition levels, that emulate the memory hierarchy of modern computers, allow access to data in a more efficient way.
+These partition levels allow access to data in a more efficient way.
 This is due to obtain the desired slice, instead of reading the data using the chunks, data are obtained using the blocks.

 Blosc
 -----